MOLD, THE UNWELCOMED GUEST

 WHAT EXACTLY IS MOLD?

-Mold is not a plant, animal, or microbe.
+Mold is not a plant, animal, or bacteria.
 It is a fungus involved in the breakdown (decomposition) of dead organic material like plants, wood, and other life forms.
-Each spore is very small and & the individual particles are invisible unless viewed through a microscope making them “microbe”.
+Each spore is very small and & the individual particles are invisible unless viewed through a microscope making them “microorganisms”.

 Mostly, the individual spores themselves are harmless, but things get messy when the mold spores come together to form a colony.
 The mold colony may have a number of appearances ranging in color and texture, but no matter what it looks like, it can become dangerous.